zahlenhelfer/marp-terraform-course/PITCHME.md

 ---

-# Is Terraform the only how does IaC?
+# Is Terraform the only one how does IaC?

 ![80%](assets/deployment-tools.png)